toastygm/sohl-kethira-basic/README.md

 This module provides the necessary items, actors, and assets needed to play in the HârnWorld setting for HârnMaster Kethira.

+**NOTE**: This module provides the basic skills, spells, sunsigns, gods, etc., that are part of the HârnWorld setting.
+However, none of the documentation of any of those items are included herein.
+In order to effectively play using this module, you will need to purchase the [HarnMaster Kethira](https://www.kelestia.com/harnmaster) hardback or PDF, availabe from Kelestia.com.

 # Credits

 This module is made possible by the hard work of the people at Kelestia Productions